Linusnie/blender-plots/README.md

 ### Set up blender notebook (optional)

-Since the built-in code editor isn't great I recommend using jupyter notebooks with a [blender kernel](https://github.com/cheng-chi/blender_notebook) for script heavy use cases.
+For those using jupyter notebooks, it is possible to set up a [blender kernel](https://github.com/cheng-chi/blender_notebook) which connects a blender GUI to the notebook.
+This way, the visualization gets updated in real time each time you run a cell.

 In a virtual environment, run: